The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies: Spectroscopic Data

 \subsection{Associating Spectroscopic and Photometric Objects}

-We need to robustly join all the available spectroscopic data and associate these data with the appropriate objects in our photometric object catalogs.
-While a simple sky coordinate match would serve our purposes in most cases, it does not work as well for extended galaxies, as the separation between the spectroscopic object and the corresponding photometric object can be several arcseconds.
-Hence, for each spectroscopic object, we search within $20''$ to find the best-matching photometric object based on the separation and radii of the photometric objects.
-Each spectroscopic object is preferably matched to the nearest point source that is within $1''$, then to the brightest extended source within $20''$ and within 2 times the effective radius of the extended source.
+We need to robustly join all of the available spectroscopic data and associate these data with the appropriate objects in our photometric object catalogs.
+While a simple sky coordinate match would serve our purposes in most cases, it does not work as well for extended galaxies, as the separation between the spectroscopic object and the corresponding photometric object can be several arcseconds.\footnote{This situation happens when the spectroscopic object (especially if it is from literature) has an offset center from the photometric object, usually when the spectroscopy was done with a different photometric catalog or when an off-center star-forming region was targeted.} Hence, for each spectroscopic object, we search within $20''$ to find the best-matching photometric object based on the separation and radii of the photometric objects.
+Each spectroscopic object is preferably matched to the nearest point source that is within $1''$, then to the brightest extended source within $20''$ and twice the effective radius of the extended source.
 If there is no photometric object that satisfies the above criteria, we match to the nearest photometric object within $20''$.

 A single photometric object may be associated with multiple spectra from different sources.
-We adopt the redshift value that has the best reported quality, or, when multiple sources have the same quality, the source with largest aperture.
+We adopt the redshift value that has the best reported quality, or, when multiple sources have the same quality, the source with the largest aperture.
 When multiple good redshift values are inconsistent with each other (differ by 150\,\kms{} or more), they will not be associated with the same photometric object.
 The best, nearest redshift value will first be associated with a photometric object, and other redshift values will be matched to the remaining photometric objects that have not yet been matched to a redshift value.